monolayer/monorepo/docs/guide/recipes/camel-case.md

 # CamelCase to snake_case

-By default table and column names defined in your schema will keep the same name.
+By default, table and column names defined in your schema will keep the same name.

 For example, with this schema defintion:

 ```ts
 import { table, text } from "monolayer/pg";